Homosexual behavior in animals: Marmots

 Homosexual behavior is quite common in wild marmots.
 In Olympic marmots (Marmota olympus) and hoary marmots (Marmota caligata), females often mount other females as well as engage in other affectionate and sexual behaviors with females of the same species.
 They display a high frequency of these behaviors especially when they are in heat.
 A homosexual encounter often begins with a greeting interaction in which one female nuzzles her nose on the other female's cheek or mouth, or both females touch noses or mouths.
 Additionally, a female may gently chew on the ear or neck of her partner, who responds by raising her tail.
 The first female may sniff the other's genital region or nuzzle that region with her mouth.
 She may then proceed to mount the other female, during which the mounting female gently grasps the mounted female's dorsal neck fur in her jaws while thrusting.
 The mounted female arches her back and holds her tail to one side to facilitate their sexual interaction.

 Lions

 Both male and female lions have been seen to interact homosexually.
 Male lions pair-bond for a number of days and initiate homosexual activity with affectionate nuzzling and caressing, leading to mounting and thrusting.
 About 8% of mountings have been observed to occur with other males.
 Pairings between females are held to be fairly common in captivity but have not been observed in the wild.

 Polecats

 European polecats (Mustela putorius) were found to engage homosexually with non-sibling animals.
 Exclusive homosexuality with mounting and anal penetration in this solitary species serves no apparent adaptive function.

 Primates

+Same-sex sexual behaviors have been observed in New World monkeys, Old World monkeys, and apes.
+These behaviors are much more common in Old World monkeys than New World monkeys, and all ape genera have been observed engaging in same-sex sexual behavior.
+Prosimians have not been observed engaging in same-sex sexual behavior.
+Same-sex mounting, for instance, has been observed in 16% of New World primate genera.
+In contrast, 76% of Old World monkey genera contain at least one species that has been observed in male-male mounts, and 70% of genera for female-female mounts.
+Same-sex mounting has been observed in all ape genera.
+Same-sex sexual behaviors likely evolved following the divergence of New World monkeys; these behaviors are a conserved trait among Old World monkeys and apes.
+Among Old World monkeys, same-sex genital interactions are much more common in multi-male systems as opposed to uni-male systems.